Tensor products of Leibniz bimodules and Grothendieck rings: Truncated tensor products for Leibniz bimodules

 It should be noted that neither of the truncated tensor products is associative.
-We will come back to this later in this section (see Proposition \ref{nonasso}) and in Section~\ref{grothendieck} (see Corollary \ref{nonasso2}).
-But both truncated tensor products are compatible with direct sums:

-\begin{pro} Let $\lf$ be a Leibniz algebra, and let $L$, $M$, and $N$ be $\lf$-bimodules.
+We will come back to this later in this section (see Proposition~\ref{nonasso}) and in Section~\ref{grothendieck} (see Corollary~\ref{nonasso2}).
+But both truncated tensor products are compatible with direct sums: \begin{proposition} Let $\lf$ be a~Leibniz algebra, and let $L$, $M$, and $N$ be $\lf$-bimodules.
 Then there are natural isomorphisms